necosta/streaming-tech-scala-meetup/README.md

 # Streaming data from a LEGO Truck 🚚

-Using data streamed from our custom made LEGO Truck, we will present several Scala-based streaming technologies such as Apache Kafka (Kafka Streams), Apache Storm and Apache Spark (Spark Streaming).
+Using data streamed from our custom made LEGO Truck, we will present several Scala-based streaming event processing technologies such as Apache Kafka (Kafka Streams), Apache Storm and Apache Spark (Spark Streaming).